Mira Calix composes new score for Julius Caesar & Coriolanus for the Royal Shakespeare Company

 Rome season in the Royal Shakespeare Theatre opens with the politics of spin and betrayal turning to violence.
 Following his sell-out productions of Tom Morton-Smith’s Oppenheimer (2014) and James Fenton’s adaptation of Don Quixote (2016), Season Director Angus Jackson steers the thrilling action as the race to claim the empire spirals out of control.

-An album including music and speeches from the production is available from the RSC shop online.
+An album including music and speeches from the production is available from the RSC shop, applemusic and other online retailers

 For further info on the production: